-In a bid to tackle fraud in the construction industry, HMRC will be introducing a domestic reverse charge which will take effect from October 2020.
-The new legislation will only apply to certain building and construction services.
-It will mean that the customer will now be liable to account for the VAT in purchases rather than the supplier.
+In a bid to tackle fraud in the construction industry, HMRC will be introducing a domestic reverse charge which will take effect from 1st March 2021.
+The new legislation will only apply to specific building and construction services and will mean that the customer will now be liable to account for the VAT on purchases.

-The charge will be introduced in a new effort by the government to combat missing trader fraud.
-Missing trader fraud occurs when fraudsters set up construction companies, operate as normal construction companies but siphon off VAT as it moves up the supply chain.
-They will normally operate anywhere between six and nine months before closing the business and vanishing without paying HMRC any of the tax.
+The VAT reverse charge is a new effort by the government to combat missing trader fraud.
+Missing trader fraud occurs when fraudsters set up and operate as regular construction companies but siphon off VAT as it moves up the supply chain.
+They operate anywhere between six and nine months before closing the business and vanishing without paying any tax to HMRC.

-Although construction projects are a relatively new target for fraudsters, scams like these have been around for a while and started off in the electronic goods trade.
-But as governments crack down on other sectors they are forced to move to new industries.
+Although construction projects are a relatively new target for fraudsters, scams like these have been around for a while and started in the electronic goods trade.
+As the government cracks down on other sectors, they move to new industries to avoid penalties.

-The new reverse charge taxation system – due to be introduced from October 2020 – will mean that VAT cash will no longer flow between businesses.
-For every transaction that is made, the VAT will be registered and clearly stated on the invoice as a reverse charge.
-Rather than the supplier charging and accounting for the VAT, it is the recipient of those supplies who accounts for the VAT.
+The new reverse charge taxation system – due to be introduced from 1st March 2021 – will mean that VAT cash will no longer flow between businesses.
+For every transaction made, the VAT will be registered and clearly stated on the invoice as a reverse charge.
+Rather than the supplier charging and accounting for the VAT; it is the recipient of those supplies who will account for it.